jla-gardner/load-atoms/docs/source/category/synthetic-data.rst

         The complete "synthetic" dataset of carbon structures from `Synthetic Data Enable Experiments in Atomistic Machine Learning <https://doi.org/10.1039/D2DD00137C>`_.
-        This dataset comprises 546 uncorrelated MD trajectories, each containing 200 atoms, driven by the `C-GAP-17 <https://doi.org/10.1103/PhysRevB.95.094203>`_ interatomic potential, and sampled every 1fs.
-The dataset contains per-atom energy and force labels from the same potential.
+        This dataset comprises 546 uncorrelated MD trajectories, each containing 200 atoms, driven by the `C-GAP-17 <https://doi.org/10.1103/PhysRevB.95.094203>`_ interatomic potential, and sampled every 1ps.
+The structures cover a wide range of densities, temperatures and degrees of dis/order.